dioris-moreno/opensips-mi-client/README.md

 ## Introduction

-This is a client library that wraps all OpenSIPS 3.0 MI Functions in a comprehensive and easy to use way.
+This is a client library that wraps all OpenSIPS 3.0 MI Functions in a comprehensive and easy-to-use way.
 It is not intended to verify or handle the functionality of OpenSIPS modules.
 At this moment opensips-mi-client only supports **http** transport.